hpcleuven/VscDocumentation/source/access/creating_a_ssh_tunnel_using_putty.rst

 -  Running X applications on the cluster: The X program cannot directly communicate with the X server on your local system.
-In this case, the tunneling is easy to set up as PuTTY will do it for you if you select the right options on the X11 settings page as explained on the `page about text-mode access using
+In this case, the tunneling is easy to set up as PuTTY will do it for you if you select the right options on the X11 settings page as explained on the :ref:`page about text-mode access using PuTTY <text mode access using PuTTY>`.
-   PuTTY <\%22/client/windows/console-putty\%22>`__.
 -  Running a server application on the cluster that a client on the desktop connects to.
-One example of this scenario is `ParaView in remote visualization mode <\%22/cluster-doc/postprocessing/paraview-remote-visualization\%22>`__, with the interactive client on the desktop and the data processing and image rendering on the cluster.
-How to set up the tunnel for that scenario is also `explained on that page <\%22/cluster-doc/postprocessing/paraview-remote-visualization\%22>`__.
+One example of this scenario is :ref:`ParaView in remote visualization mode <Paraview>`, with the interactive client on the desktop and the data processing and image rendering on the cluster.
+How to set up the tunnel for that scenario is also :ref:`explained on that page <Paraview>`.
 -  Running clients on the cluster and a server on your desktop.
 In this case, the source port is a port on the cluster and the destination port is on the desktop.